-You can also access this feature by clicking Administration>Import/Export from the navigation

-- 3. On the Select Alert Responses to import page, browse for notification rules' XML files to import. - 4.
+- You can also access this feature by clicking Administration>Import/Export from the navigation pane and then selecting Alert Response in the import column. - 3.
+On the Select Alert Responses to import page, browse for notification rules' XML files to import. - 4.
 On the Summary of imported Alert Response page, you can verify that the selected alert response files were imported correctly.
-If there are any errors you can view details by clicking View Validation Errors.

-5. If the imported alert response is valid, click Finish to complete the import process and exit the Alert Response import wizard.
+If there are any errors you can view details by clicking View Validation Errors. - 5.
+If the imported alert response is valid, click Finish to complete the import process and exit the Alert Response import wizard.